 combox was run on a GNU/Linux machine and an OS X machine and a file was alternatively created/modified/deleted on one of the machine and it was verified if the respective file was also create/modified/deleted on the other machine.
 The GNU/Linux machine was a physical machine (grus) running Debian GNU/Linux testing; The OS X machine was on Mavericks (10.9).
 The node directories to scatter files' shards were the Dropbox directory, Google Drive directory and the USB stick (ZAPHOD, FAT filesystem).
-The official Dropbox client was used to automatically sync files from Dropbox directory to Dropbox' data store on both the GNU/Linux machine and the OS X machine; the official Google Drive client was used to automatically sync files from the Google Drive directory to Google Drive' data store on OS X and rclone[30] was used to sync files from the Google Drive directory to Google Drive directory to Google Drive' data store on OS X and rclone[30] was used to sync files from the Google Drive directory to Google Drive' data store on OS X

-GNU/Linux and Dropbox to store the third shard (shard2) of the files stored in combox directory.
+The official Dropbox client was used to automatically sync files from Dropbox directory to Dropbox' data store on both the GNU/Linux machine and the OS X machine; the official Google Drive client was used to automatically sync files from the Google Drive directory to Google Drive's data store on OS X and rclone [30] was used to sync files from the Google Drive directory to Google Drive's data store on GNU/Linux; the same USB stick (ZAPHOD) was used on both GNU/Linux and Dropbox to store the third shard (shard2) of the files stored in combox directory.